madphysicist/scikit-guess/doc/appendices/reei/translation.rst

 French as faithfully as I could.
 I have also attempted to conform the English portions to what I consider to be modern American usage.

+There are going to be plenty of imperfections and probably outright errors in the translation.
+The translation is not meant to be a monolith.
+It is presented on GitHub so that readers so inclined can easily submit corrections and improvements.

 A small number of technical corrections were made to the content of this paper throughout the translation.
 In all cases, the errata are clearly marked with footnotes with detailed descriptions of the fix in question.
 Errata are to be